 Karen joined the Crossroads Board of Trustees in 2014 after serving on the marketing and gala committees.
 Karen is also the Co-Chair of the Carleton College Parent Advisory Council.
 Karen and her husband, Marc Hirshman, live in the Central West End.
 Their daughters Abby (class of 2016) and Emily (class of 2019) could not be more different, yet each thrived at Crossroads.
 In her spare time, Karen enjoys campfires, cardio tennis, swimming before dawn, home-grown tomatoes, hiking, and most candy.

 Melanie Turnage is an educator and parent from Florissant.
 She has been an educator for the last 18 years spending 15 of those years as an elementary school teacher in the Ritenour School District.
 For the last 3 years she has been working at Washington University in St. Louis with the Institute for School Partnership as an instructional specialist supporting science teachers in public, charter, and private schools across the St. Louis region.
 When she is not working for WUSTL-ISP she enjoys making quilts, cooking, and gardening.
-Her son Jackson is a rising 10th grader at Crossroads.
-He is the assistant stage manager for the theater department, a member of the chess club, and plays for Crossroads' soccer team.
+Her son Jackson (class of 2023) was involved with theater, the chess club and the soccer team at Crossroads.

 Todd is a professor in the Department of Psychological and Brain Sciences at Washington University, where he has been a faculty member since 1998.
 He was born in Ann Arbor, Michigan, grew up in Tempe, Arizona, received his undergraduate education (BS) at University of California-San Diego.
 He completed his graduate work at Carnegie Mellon University in Pittsburgh, Pennsylvania (receiving his PhD there in 1997), before settling down in St. Louis with his wife, colleague, and best friend Deanna Barch.